AmethystCash/AutoSort/README.md

 ### How to get started?

-(improve code further and explain how to get started)
+(improve code further and explain how to get it to work)

 ### AutoSort in action